smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-post-data.md

 :::

 :::caution[Side effects]
 Building non-idempotent requests, such as sending an email or storing data on the cloud, is currently not recommended.
-An HTTP method is idempotent if the intended effect on the server of making a single request is the same as the effect of making several identical requests.
+An HTTP method is idempotent if the intended effect on the server when you make a single request is the same as the effect when you make several identical requests.
 Each oracle node runs the same computation in the [Off-chain Reporting protocol](/architecture-overview/off-chain-reporting/).
-If your Chainlink Function makes non-idempotent requests, this will lead to redundant requests, such as several emails being sent or data being stored multiple times.
+If your Chainlink Function makes non-idempotent requests, it will cause redundant requests such as sending multiple emails or storing the same data multiple times.
 :::

 ## Before you begin